 The name of the workers’ compensation carrier for Lincoln Intermediate Unit #12 employees is WorkPartners.
 Please follow the instructions listed below.

-1) If you are injured, and it is an emergency, seek emergency room care.
+1. If you are injured, and it is an emergency, seek emergency room care.
 Report your injury to Human Resources (HR) at 717- 624-6441.
-HR will report your injurty to Work Partners and then supply a claim number to you.
+HR will report your injury to Work Partners and then supply a claim number to you.

-2) If you are injured, and it is not an emergency, contact Human Resources (HR).
+2. If you are injured, and it is not an emergency, contact Human Resources (HR).
 HR will provide you with the names of panel doctors, or, refer to panel below.
+You may also access Concentra Telemed for minor work-related injuries 24/7/365.
 Tell the treating facility that the injury is work related.
 Provide them with LIU12 address, phone number, and WorkPartners information and claim number.

-Bin # 003858, Procesor Control A4, Group Number KYHA, Member ID is your Social Security number, Your First and Last Name, Date of Injury (YYYYMMDD).
+Bin # 003858, Procesor Control WC, Group Number KYHA, Member ID is your Social Security number, Your First and Last Name, Date of Injury (YYYYMMDD).

-4) Notify Human Resources at (717) 624-6441.
-Provide your name, date of incident, and any work restrictions.
-Once Human Resources receives the first report of injury, a workers’ compensation letter and packet will be sent to you for completion.
+3. Notify HR and your Supervisor of the incident, and any work restrictions immediately.
+Human Resources can be contacted at (717) 624-6441.
+Human Resources will requst information regarding the incident.
+That information will be used to report the first injury to the workers’ compensation insurance carrier.
+An email will be sent to you with forms to be completed.
 Please complete and return the packet as soon as possible to assist in ensuring your claim is properly processed.

 All workers’ compensation claims will be processed on behalf of the LIU by: